khang200923/Predicate_Wars/game.md

 - If there is only one player left, the player in the game wins.
 - Insert the discard pile and the drop pile to the deck again.
 - Top [half of the number of players, floor-wise] remaining players receive 4 more proving potency.
 Except the last remaining player, who receives 8 more proving potency.
-- Each player, if desired, buys a *proper subproof* to use in their proofs, which costs twice the symbol point of the *proof* to the proving potency.
+- Each player, if desired, buys a *proper subproof* to use in their *proofs*, which costs twice the symbol point of the *proof* to the proving potency.
-- Each player in a cycle of players, moving clockwise, if desired, buys a *well-formed rule* to use in all proofs, which costs thrice the symbol point of the *rule* to the proving potency, or a cost higher than that chosen by the player (i.e. the potency cost of the *rule*), iff there are less than 32 *rules*.
+- Each player in a cycle of players, moving clockwise, if desired, buys a *well-formed rule* to use in all *proofs*, which costs thrice the symbol point of the *rule* to the proving potency, or a cost higher than that chosen by the player (i.e. the potency cost of the *rule*), iff there are less than 32 *rules*.
-- Each player in a cycle of players, moving clockwise, if desired, removes a *well-formed rule*, which costs the potency cost of the *rule*.
+- Each player in a cycle of players, moving clockwise, if desired, removes a chosen *well-formed rule*, which costs the potency cost of the *rule*.
 - Start a new round.
 ### Card editing rules:
 When a player edits a card, they add/change tag, power cost (smaller or equal to their current power) and effect (written in [predicate logic](#predicate-logic-and-the-proving-system) syntax).
 They must add/change their identifier onto the card.